Reading Time: 13 minutes

 The packers in NPM aren’t stable and most of them aren’t documented well, resulting in poor quality.

-As NodeJS is open source, most tools aren’t able to meet the desired coding standard due to a lack of quality, making it inefficient.
+As NodeJS is open source, most tools aren’t able to meet the desired coding standard due to a lack of quality, making it efficient.

 The catch lies when developers come across inefficient or obscure databases, making it difficult for NPM to identify reliable packages.
 There comes the need to hire expert developers who can manage it quite well.